Do you want more FPS in Fortnite?

 You can also see if there are any applications or programs that are particularly large and taking up a lot of your resources.

 When you close these, your computer can focus more of its resources on running Fortnite so you can experience higher FPS.

 Turn off hardware acceleration in Google Chrome

-But you can also stop Google Chrome from using too many resources by turning hardware acceleration off.
+But if you want to keep some Google Chrome tabs open for whatever reason, then you can stop Google Chrome from using too many resources by turning hardware acceleration off.

 - Open Google Chrome

 - Go to Settings by clicking the 3 dots in the top right corner